HIPAA Privacy Notice

 - What is a grievance?
 A grievance is any complaint or concern that a client, referring agency, or person(s) in the community has about the service and/or treatment associated with Washburn Center staff and/or the facility.
 Washburn Center is committed to processing grievances in a timely manner respectful to all parties involved.

 Filing a grievance

-If the grievance is not resolved through the above process, the Clinical Director, Arlene Schatz, is available for consultation at (612) 871-1454.
+- If the grievance is not resolved through the above process, the Director of Children and Family Services, Jenny Britton, is available for consultation at (612) 871-1454.

-If the grievance is still not resolved through the above steps, the Executive Director, Steve Lepinski, is available at (612) 871-1454.
+- If the grievance is still not resolved through the above steps, the Chief Executive Officer, Tom Steinmetz, is available at (612) 871-1454.